Montage Mountain Ski Resort: Skiing at Montage Mountain

-Montage Mountain has 27 ski and snowboard trails, including White Lightning, the 2nd steepest trail in the Eastern United States.
-It has a mid-mountain lodge with a full service bar and restaurant open to the public during open seasons.
-Above the lodge are beginner and intermediate slopes.
-Below the lodge are advanced and expert slopes.
+Montage Mountain has twenty-seven ski and snowboard trails, including White Lightning, the second steepest trail in the Eastern United States.

+It also has a mid-mountain lodge with a full-service bar and restaurant that are open to the public during open seasons.
+Situated above the lodge are the beginner and intermediate slopes; the advanced and expert slopes are below.
 This advanced area is locally known as North Face; it features the steepest skiing in Pennsylvania.
 Montage Mountain has two terrain parks with jumps, rails, and features ranging from beginner to expert.
 Montage also has a gladed ski trail.

 Trails

-Beginner trails (green) are the Learning Area, Limited (the bunny slope), Runaround, Easy Street, Highball, and Mainline.
-Intermediate trails (blue) are Spike, Switch, Whistler, Upper Runaway, Upper Fast Track, Snake, Nordic, Sidewinder, and the Glades.
+Beginner trails (marked with a green circle) are the Learning Area, Limited (the bunny slope), Runaround, Easy Street, Highball, and Mainline.
+Intermediate trails (blue square) are Spike, Switch, Whistler, Upper Runaway, Upper Fast Track, Snake, Nordic, Sidewinder, and the Glades.
 Advanced trails (black diamond) are Lower Fast Track, Lower Runaway, Rattler, and Cannonball.
 Expert trails (double-black diamond) are Smoke, Boomer and White Lightning.
 White Lightning is the signature slope of Montage Mountain.